upstash/upsy/readme.md

 - go to OAuth & Permissions in the App dashboard
 - click `Install to Workspace` and install

+One last step is to enable Upsy for direct messages.
+Go to your App Settings page and go to App Home and set the checkbox for "Allow users to send Slash commands and messages from the messages tab".

 Congratulations, you've created your Slack app! 🎉 Keep this dashboard open because we'll need the generated Slack tokens in the next step.

 ## 3 - Backend Deployment